 What is an SIU?

-Insurance companies set up “special investigation units” called “SIU” (GEICO) or some other similarly covert sounding name to try to determine whether victims in car accident cases are clients that are exaggerating the scope of their injuries, getting unnecessary medical treatment to try to increase the value of their case, or even staging the car accident.
-The SIU units of insurance companies try, as GEICO puts it, “to detect, deter, and defeat insurance fraud.”
+In the world of insurance injury claims, “SIU” means “Special Investigation Unit.”
+Almost all insurance companies have special investigation units (SIUs), although the actual name of the unit may vary depending on the insurer.
+The core purpose of SIUs is to root out fraudulent injury claims.
+The SIUs seek to determine whether victims in car accident cases are exaggerating the scope of their injuries, getting unnecessary medical treatment to try to increase the value of their case, or even staging the car accident.
+As GEICO explains, the goal of an SIU is “to detect, deter, and defeat insurance fraud.”

-Good car accident lawyers in Maryland know that largely these SIU units are our friends?
+Good car accident lawyers in Maryland understand that SIU units serve an important function and are beneficial.
 Why?
-Because ridding the system of fraudulent accident claims leaves a larger pie – and a more differentiated pie – for people who are really injured in car accidents and deserve compensation.
-When insurance companies pay on claims they believe are fraudulent, they are a part of the problem.
+Because ridding the system of fraudulent accident claims leaves a larger pie – and a more differentiated pie – for people who suffer legitimate injuries in car accidents and deserve full compensation.
+When insurance companies payout on claims that are fraudulent, it takes money away from valid claimants.
 Standing and fighting against fake accident claims is the best thing insurance companies can do for truly deserving victims.

 Interesting GEICO Perspective

 One thing I found of interest in writing this post is GEICO’s advice on dealing with potential fraudulent claims.
 They tell their insureds to “look out for large, older vehicles with three or more occupants.”
-Aren’t you also on the lookout for poor people?
-I mean, it might be statistically true but it seems a little ill-advised to point this out.
-I mean, really, has anyone ever seen a car on the roadway, identified it as an old car, and avoided an accident by steering clear of it?
-I bet this has never happened in human history.
-You have to wonder who is writing this garbage for GEICO.
+This sounds a bit like profiling to me.
+Should we also be on the lookout for poor people?
+I mean, it might be statistically true, but it seems a little ill-advised to point this out.
+Besides, do they really think someone will drive around keeping an eye out for crowded “older vehicles” and then steer clear of it to protect their insurance company from claim fraud?
+Shouldn’t GEICO be advising people to focus on driving safely rather than encouraging them to make driving decisions based on irrational paranoia?
+It really makes you wonder who is writing this garbage for GEICO.

 What to do if your claim goes to SIU?